thepanacealab/covid19_biohackathon/user_symptoms/README.md

 * Annotation code
 * Dictionary files (OHDSI dictionary, symptoms dictionary, and mispellings dictionary)
 * Tweet annotations - Upon Request
+* Note: All manipulations and counts of the annotations were done using SQL on a PostgreSQL database.
+Scripts and queries will be added later.

 ## Things to do post hackathon
 * Collect additional data for the identified users.